-The proposed upper-level addition results in an encroachment into the side boundary envelope along mainly due to the slope in the land which is pronounced at the front of the dwelling.
+The proposed upper-level addition results in an encroachment into the side boundary envelope along mainly due to the slope in the land which is pronounced at the rear of the dwelling.

 The proposed siting of the upper level on top of the existing dwelling provides a proportionate streetscape elevation.
-Given the topographical circumstances of the subject site and the suitable separation between buildings on both sides of the subject site, no impacts arise in terms of overshadowing and privacy loss.
-The rise in the land to the north also reduces its impact.
+Given the topographical circumstances of the subject site and the suitable dwelling circumstance on both sides of the subject site, no impacts arise in terms of overshadowing and privacy loss.